 3) Select your favourite color from the colour palate.

-If you are anything like me, your handwriting is very very bad!
+If you are anything like me, help your handwriting is very very bad!
 In fact, if you are really like me you need all the help you can get to ensure that your handwriting is legible!

 Well if you are using your pen or stylus in OneNote 2007 to take notes, there is an option to help you at least write straight lines!
 They are called Rule Lines, and are really easy to add to pages in your OneNote 2007 Notebooks.
 Here is how…